First-Iraqi-Bank/fib-wordpress-payment-sdk/README.md

         - Client ID: Your FIB payment API key.
         - Client Secret: Your FIB payment API secret.

+## Development

+The uncompiled source code is located in the `resources/js/frontend` directory.
+It includes: JavaScript files: `index.js`.

+- Install [Node.js](https://nodejs.org/) if you don't already have it.
+- Navigate to the plugin directory.
+- Run `npm install` to install the necessary build tools.
+- Modify the unminified source files located in `assets/`.
+- Use `npm run build` to compile the minified versions of the files.

+# `blocks.js` Overview

+This file contains JavaScript code for custom blocks used in the WordPress plugin.

+## Dependencies
+- React
+- `@woocommerce/blocks-registry`

+## Components

+### `CustomLabelComponent`
+- **Props**:
+  - `text`: The text to display.
+  - `iconSrc`: URL of the icon to display.
+- **Description**: Renders a label with text and an icon.

+### `Content`
+- **Description**: Renders the text "Pay with FIB".

+### Payment Method Registration
+- **Function**: `registerPaymentMethod`
+- **Parameters**:
+  - `name`: Identifier for the payment method.
+  - `label`: Component used to display the label.
+  - `content`: Component used to display the content.
+  - `edit`: Component used to edit the payment method.
+  - `canMakePayment`: Function to check if the payment method can be used.
+  - `ariaLabel`: Accessibility label.
+  - `supports`: Features supported by the payment method.

+## Source Map
+- **File**: `blocks.js.map`
+- **Purpose**: Maps minified code back to original source code for debugging.
+- **Usage**: Use in browser developer tools to view original source code.

+## Webpack Configuration and Build Tools
+- This plugin uses Webpack to bundle and minify JavaScript and CSS.
+To build the plugin from source.

 ## Usage
 After installation and activation, the FIB Payments gateway will be available as a payment method in WooCommerce.
 You can enable it from `WooCommerce > Settings > Payments`.

-To display a QR code for payment, use the shortcode `[custom_payment_qr_code]` in your posts or pages.
+To display a QR code for payment, use the shortcode `[fibpg_custom_payment_qr_code]` in your posts or pages.
 This shortcode dynamically generates a QR code based on the order details and allows users to scan and make payments.

 ## Configuration